 We use our banks to take care of all our other financial needs, so surely we should use them when we need to send an international money transfer, right?
 Not necessarily.
 While major U.S. banks offer money transfer services, they usually present less competitive exchange rates coupled with high transfer fees.

-You can sometimes save money by using the services of a dedicated money transfer company.
-These providers specialize in handling overseas money transfers, offering attractive exchange rates and affordable transfer fees.
-Plenty of reputable providers offer a range of transfer options to suit the requirements of different people.
+You can save money by using the services of a dedicated money transfer company.
+These providers specialize in handling overseas money transfers, offering attractive exchange rates and affordable fees.
+This means that you save money, and your recipient ends up with more Mexican pesos in their pocket.

 Maria sends money to Mexico

-Maria studies and works in the United States and has saved up a sizable deposit she wants to send home to her family in Mexico.
+Maria studies and works in the U.S. and has saved up a sizable amount of money she wants to send home to her family in Mexico.
 She approaches her bank about transferring $1,000 to Mexico, but she’s dismayed to discover that the bank’s exchange rate is not nearly as good as she’d hoped.
 Eager to save as much money as possible, Maria compares her bank’s exchange rate and transfer fees with those of a specialist money transfer company.

 |Exchange rate||1 USD = 14.65 MXN||1 USD = 15.85 MXN|